SkoolNotes/Taproot/2020BIO101/KBhBIO101Retroviruses.md

 A bonus for HIV (which is a Retrovirus) — it utilities **protease** to cut HIV's polyproteins into individual parts ready for budding.

 ## Retroviruses, Late Stage
-The proviral region (the part that makes virus) newly inserted to the cell's DNA is transcribed slowly when ribosomes comes across it
+The proviral region (the part that makes virus) newly inserted to the cell's DNA is transcribed slowly when normal [[KBhBIO101CentralDogma]] comes across it to synthesize proteins.

+When the cell is undergoing [[KBhBIO101CellCycle]], the proviral area is replicated and exported as usual, making descendents of the cell also have the proviral region.